thegauravthakur/blog/src/content/posts/how-hoisting-works-in-javascript.md

 1. Memory Creation Phase
 2. Code Execution Phase

-In memory creation phase, JavaScript will parse the code line by line and will allocate memory for each variable and function.
+In the memory creation phase, JavaScript will parse the code line by line and will allocate memory for each variable and function.
 For the variables, it will assign a special value called `undefined` as the value of the key.
-In case of functions, whole function will be copy-pasted in the value of the key.
+In the case of functions, the whole function will be copy-pasted in the value of the key.

 So, when JavaScript encounters a variable or function before it is initialized, it will check if the variable or function has been allocated in the memory.
 If